-- Public media is a place to learn about the history and culture of people in our local community and all over the world…and engage in tolerant and civil discussion about important issues.
+Public media is a place to learn about the history and culture of people in our local community and all over the world, as well as to engage in tolerant and civil discussion about important issues.

 Think of the content that is produced in the form of programs, music, and other resources as vehicles for the mission and a tangible representation of the station’s community impact.